Considerations for getProcedures() and getProcedureColumns() Methods

 to return information for those objects without one.
 Thus, the

-construct " " (the empty string) is
+(the empty string) is

 interpreted on input to mean the objects in the current schema (that